poohmipun/check_video_web/README.md

 2. Open your web browser and navigate to [http://localhost:3000](http://localhost:3000) to view the frontend application.

+   Once the application is loaded, you can explore video metadata, import and export data, and customize column configurations.

 ### Backend

 1. Start the backend server: